Kevin Valine Blog

 Posted by Kevin Valine on July 31, 2014

 Modesto will hold a second meeting about its proposal to put a stretch of College Avenue on a “road diet,” a traffic-calming technique used nationwide to slow and improve the flow of traffic, reduce accidents, and make streets friendlier to pedestrians and bicyclists.

 Posted by Kevin Valine on July 24, 2014

-Modesto paid $51,963.40 in the second quarter to resolve 20 lawsuits and claims filed against it.
-The payouts cover April 1 through June 30 and and include such incidents as a police officer rear-ending a car; tree limbs falling on cars; and a woman injured when she tripped and fell.
+Modesto paid $51,963.40 in the second quarter to resolve 20 lawsuits and claims filed against the city.
+The payouts cover April 1 through June 30 and include such incidents as a police officer rear-ending a car; tree limbs falling on cars and a woman injured when she tripped and fell.

 Posted by Kevin Valine on July 17, 2014

 The city is thinking of going on a diet, but it won’t be counting calories and cutting back on carbs.
 Instead, it is considering what is called a road diet, which is a traffic-calming technique used nationwide to slow and improve the flow of traffic, reduce accidents and make streets friendlier to pedestrians and bicyclists.

 Posted by Kevin Valine on July 10, 2014

 Modesto has hired the executive search firm Bob Murray & Associates to help find its next city manager.